itsanishjain/allowlist/README.md

 ## TODO

-- Add require and checks for forms
+- Add require and checks for forms - DONE

 - Update the register page and check all logic are working or not
 - Create pass NFT art
 - Update pages with component if it is small
 - Images using Image component
 - Code optimization
 - Finally Creating bad ass UI
+- Alerts Notifications